sdondley/ClimateChangeChat/notes/current-notes.md

     * you can allow anyone to make changes to docs
         * unsure how you might revert vandalism
     * integrates with github
+        * unclear why this was built into their offering
+            * do versioning?
+                * if so, kind of kludgy as far as I can tell
+                    * doesn't seem to integrate in with live edits
         * can presumably get exported to a proper website from there
 * Stack overflow question on inline perl raku module
     * Yup, I can be a real dummy sometimes